cloudfoundry/bosh-gcscli/README.md

 A Makefile is provided for ease of development.
 Targets are annotated with descriptions.

+gvt is used for vendoring.
+For full usage, see the [manual at godoc](https://godoc.org/github.com/FiloSottile/gvt).

 Integration tests expect to be run from a host with [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) available which has permissions to create and delete buckets.